Last Updated on August 19, 2023

-Jousting is a staple of the Carolina Renaissance Festival, and festival-goers won’t want to miss out.
+Jousting is a staple of the North Carolina Renaissance Festival, and festival-goers won’t want to miss out.

-The Carolina Renaissance Festival is also a paradise for shoppers!
+Renaissance Fair NC is also a paradise for shoppers!
 There is a Village Artisan Market that showcases over 140 artisans selling all kinds of handmade and unique goods.

 Browse the stalls and shops for souvenirs and holiday gifts.
 The Village Market’s website sorts the shops by category:

 - Services such as massages, fortune telling, henna art, candles, lotions, books, woodwork, and so much more.